 Understanding Labels

-Section What It Tells You What to Look For
+Label Section What It Tells You Why It Matters

 Brand & Generic Name The medicine’s official names Both may appear; always verify the active ingredient

-Dosage Strength & Form How much and what type (tablet, capsule, suspension) Confirms you have the right formulation
+Dosage Strength & Form How much and what type (tablet, capsule, liquid) Confirms you have the correct formulation

-Active Ingredients The chemical(s) that treat your condition Identical across brand and generic
+Active Ingredients The chemical(s) that treat your condition Must be identical across brand and generic versions

-Inactive Ingredients Fillers, binders, colorants, and coatings May differ between brands; check for allergens
+Inactive Ingredients Fillers, binders, dyes, coatings May differ by manufacturer and may include allergens

-Manufacturer / Distributor Who made or packaged the product Useful when comparing generics
+Manufacturer / Distributor Who made or packaged the product Helpful when comparing generics

-Lot Number & Expiration Date Traceability and safety info Never use expired products
+Lot Number & Expiration Date Traceability and safety information Never use expired medication

-Storage Instructions Temperature or moisture limits Ensures potency and stability
+Storage Instructions Temperature or moisture limits Ensures medication stability and potency

 3️⃣ Where to Find Inactive Ingredients

-• On prescription labels, they may appear on the leaflet or package insert.
+Listed on the pharmacy leaflet or package insert.

-• On over-the-counter boxes, they’re usually under a heading like Inactive ingredients near the bottom panel.
+Usually found under Inactive ingredients near the bottom or side panel.

 Label Term Meaning